Ornithine Transcarbamylase Deficiency: Symptoms, Causes and Treatments

 Ornithine Transcarbamylase Deficiency vs. Other Urea Cycle Disorders

-• Carbamoyl Phosphate Synthetase I Deficiency: Characterized by reduced citrulline and absent orotic acid.
+• Carbamoyl Phosphate Synthetase I Deficiency: Reduced citrulline, absent orotic acid.

 Risk Factors for Ornithine Transcarbamylase Deficiency

-As an X-linked disorder, the primary risk factor for OTC deficiency is having a family history of the condition.
-Males are more severely affected due to possessing only one X chromosome, whereas females, having two X chromosomes, may be asymptomatic carriers or exhibit milder symptoms.
+The primary risk factor for OTC deficiency is a family history of the condition.
+Since it is X-linked, males are more severely affected, while females may be asymptomatic carriers or experience milder symptoms.

 Treatment Options for Ornithine Transcarbamylase Deficiency